caippy/caippy.github.io/constructor/constructor.md

 There are two modes available to use in CAIP Constructor.

 * The first is command-line interface mode.
-To start CLI mode, open up a terminal program (Command Prompt, bash, etc.) in the *constructor* folder.
+To start CLI mode, open up a terminal program (Command Prompt, bash, etc.).
-  On Windows, type `py -3 -m main`.
+  * On Windows, go into the `scripts` directory, and type `cc_start`.
-  On Linux, type `python3 -m main`.
+  * On Linux, go into the `constructor` directory, and type `python3 -m main`.

 * The second is GUI mode.
-To start GUI mode, double click the constructor executable file in the *constructor* folder.
+To start GUI mode, open up a file manager program and double-click the constructor executable file in the `constructor` folder.